 Line 5.
 Actuarial Cost Method.
 Enter the primary method used.
 If the plan uses one actuarial cost method in one year as the basis of establishing an accrued liability for use under the frozen initial liability method in subsequent years, answer as if the frozen initial liability method was used in all years.
 The projected unit credit method is included in the "Accrued benefit (unit credit)" category of line 5c.
-If a method other than a method listed on lines 5a through 5g is used, check the box for line 5j and specify the method.
-For example, if a modified individual level premium method for which actuarial gains and losses are spread as a part of future normal cost is used, check the box for 5j and describe the cost method.
+If a method other than a method listed on lines 5a through 5g is used, check the box for line 5i and specify the method.
+For example, if a modified individual level premium method for which actuarial gains and losses are spread as a part of future normal cost is used, check the box for 5i and describe the cost method.

 Check the appropriate box for the underlying actuarial cost method used as the basis for this plan year's funding standard account computation.
-If box 5h is checked, enter the period of use of the shortfall method in line 5k.
+If box 5h is checked, enter the period of use of the shortfall method in line 5j.
 For this purpose, enter the calendar year (YY) which includes the first day of the plan year in which the shortfall method was first used.
-For plans in reorganization status, check the appropriate box for the underlying actuarial cost method used to determine charges and credits to the funding standard account and check the box for 5i.

 Changes in funding methods include changes in actuarial cost method, changes in asset valuation method, and changes in the valuation date of plan costs and liabilities or of plan assets.
 Changes in the funding method of a plan include not only changes to the overall funding method used by the plan, but also changes to each specific method of computation used in applying the overall method.
 Generally, these changes require IRS approval.
 If the change was made pursuant to Rev. Proc.
 2000-40, 2000-2 C.B.
 357, or pursuant to other automatic approval (such as the Preservation of Access to Care for Medicare Beneficiaries and Pension Relief Act of 2010 (PRA 2010), Pub.
-L. No. 111-192), check "Yes" for line 5m.
-If approval was granted for this plan by either an individual ruling letter or a class ruling letter, enter the date of the applicable ruling letter in line 5n.
+L. No. 111-192), check "Yes" for line 51.
+If approval was granted for this plan by either an individual ruling letter or a class ruling letter, enter the date of the applicable ruling letter in line 5m.
 Note that the plan sponsor's agreement to certain changes in funding methods should be reported on line 8 of Schedule R (Form 5500).

 Shortfall Method: Only certain plans may elect the shortfall funding method (see Treasury Regulations section 1.412(c)(1)-2).
 Advance approval from the IRS for the election of the shortfall method of funding is NOT required if it is first adopted for the first plan year to which Code section 412 applies.
 In addition, pursuant to PPA section 201(b), a plan does NOT need advance approval from the IRS to adopt or cease using the shortfall method if the plan (1) has not adopted or ceased using the shortfall method during the 5-year period ending on the day before the date the plan is to use the method, and (2) is not operating under an amortization period extension and did not operate under such an extension during such 5-year period.
-In such a case, check "Yes" for line 5m.
+In such a case, check "Yes" for line 5l.
 If a plan utilizes this automatic approval to apply the shortfall method, the benefit increase limitations of Code section 412(c)(7) apply.